pearcej/cpp4python/_sources/Java4Python/moredocumentation.rst

 -  A library and some examples about Input/Output.

--  A library and some examples about Algorithms.
+-  A library and some examples about Classes.